Duet3D/wiki-content/User_manual/Tuning/Macros.md

 ## Triggers

 [M581](/User_manual/Reference/Gcodes/M581) can be used to setup the external triggers (switches etc).
 These triggers carry out actions defined in **trigger#.g**

+See [User manual: Using triggers to control the Duet](/User_manual/Tuning/Triggers) for an example of usage.

 ## 3D scanner control